 How long does a child usually stay with a host family?

-The average length of stay is about six weeks, but placements usually last from one day to three months.
+The average length of stay is about two weeks, but placements usually last from one day to three months.
 The Safe Families team makes every effort at the time of placement to estimate the length of stay.
 Factors include the severity of the family’s crisis, and the willingness and ability of the biological parent to address the issues involved in the crisis, among others.

 What is the background of the children placed in a Safe Family?